Best Folding Saw of 2021

 Brian Smith, our primary tester on this project, is a professional internationally certified IFMGA/UIAGM mountain guide.
 He is also a long-time carpenter and an avid wood stove user.
 For over twenty years, Brian has used gas-powered chainsaws, electric chainsaws, mauls, hatchets, skill saws, table saws, and of course, hand saws.
-When he isn't guiding in the mountains, Brian spends a lot of time cutting his own firewood for the long winters in Jackson Hole, Wyoming, so he can keep his wood-burning stove nice and warm.
+When he isn't guiding in the mountains, Brian spends a fair amount of time cutting his own firewood for the long winters in Jackson Hole, Wyoming, so he can keep his wood-burning stove nice and warm.
 And with over twenty years of carpentry experience, Brian has sawed through several different types of wood using various tools.
 He knows wood, and he knows which tool to use to get the job done right.

-After researching over 40 different folding saws, we carefully selected 10 of them to review.
+After researching over 40 different folding saws, we carefully selected 8 of them to review.
 We then purchased each one and shipped them to Jackson Hole, Wyoming, where there are plenty of beetle-killed trees to test saws on.
 Throughout the entire testing period, we compared and assessed for quality and durability, handle construction/ergonomics, blade sharpness and strength, sawing performance, and packability/features.
 Each metric was assessed individually, all products were compared to each other, and every metric was noted during actual use.
 Saws were timed on the same sized logs when possible (which depended on the length of the saw blade), with sufficient rest in between timed sawing.
 Scores were compiled, and we combined subjective and objective assessments to yield our proven and authoritative conclusions.
-During all of these tests, we kept your primary objective in mind: to find the best folding saw to suit your needs.
+During all of these tests, we kept one primary objective in mind: finding the best folding saw to suit your needs.